MaayanLab/clustergrammer-docs/docs/_build_html/_sources/clustergrammer_widget.txt

   # make interactive widget
   clustergrammer_widget(network=net.widget())

 In the examples above, we clustered our matrix using the default parameters.
-For more information about the ``Network`` object and additional options see the :ref:`clustergrammer_py_api`.
+For more information about the ``Network`` object and additional options; see the :ref:`clustergrammer_py_api`.

 .. _clustergrammer_widget_examples: